openego/eTraGo/doc/theoretical_background.rst

 Complexity Reduction
 ---------------------

 The data model is characterised by a high spatial (abou 8,000 electrical and 600 gas nodes) and temporal resolution (8,760 timesteps).
-To reduce the complexity of the resulting optimization problem, several methods can be applied.
+To reduce the complexity of the resulting optimisation problem, several methods can be applied.

 Reduction in spatial dimension: